okdistribute/dat-server/readme.md

 npm install
 ```

-2. Create the config
+Create the config

 Pay attention to where downloaded dats will be stored.
-Edit the `location` field so that it suits your setup.
+Edit the `dir` field so that it suits your setup.

 ```
 cp example.config.json config.json
 ```

-3. Build assets and run the app.
+Build assets and run the app.

 ```
 npm start